Statistics are a valuable asset for content marketers. They offer insight to readers on how your thoughts relate to well-researched studies.

 Statistics provide a way for the reader to learn from data.
 Sometimes, content marketers use stats to inform, persuade, or entertain their audience.
 For example, Spotify gives its customers an individualized list of their top songs of the year.
 This type of data visualization is especially useful for eCommerce websites.

-The beauty of using statistics in your writing is that it can simplify complex scenarios.
+The beauty of communicating statistics in your writing is that it can simplify complex scenarios.
 Industry reports with stats hold a unique opportunity for you to share relevant insights along with your thoughts.

 Statistics from Original Sources